 Students can move into their spring housing after the midpoint of Interterm (this date varies each year).
 Since currently housed students have until early January to be in their rooms, requests for early returns cannot be accommodated.
 Students are advised to make their own arrangements until their rooms are ready.
 Only those students who were in campus housing at the end of the fall semester are eligible to return to their rooms at the beginning of Interterm.

 The meal plan for students who have been away begins at the same time as their housing, after the midpoint date of Interterm.

 Students Away During Spring Semester

-Students who are away during the spring semester should designate a proxy to select a room for them during Room Draw.
-Students can submit their housing preferences and name a proxy as part of the Readmissions form online.
+Each student who is away during the spring semester should designate a proxy to select next year’s room for them during Room Draw.
+Students can submit their housing preferences and name proxies as part of the Readmissions form online.
 This form is to be completed and returned by the deadline indicated.
 The information is used for Room Draw in April.
 Students are reminded to choose their proxies carefully.
 Each student will be held accountable for decisions made by a proxy on his or her behalf, and Residential Life will be unable to make room changes based upon misunderstandings between students and proxies.

 Students who live off campus have the option of retaining the full meal plan or using AC Dollar$.
 In granting approval for students to live off campus, Residential Life will give priority to students with compelling personal or financial reasons for moving off campus, and then to seniors and juniors, in that order.